alexbaroni/ALGOL/README.md

 # ALGOL
-Utility library for algorithm analysis
+Utility library for algorithm analysis.
+Can be complied only with gcc 7.1 uses c++17 fetures and concepts.

-Utlility classes for measuring executionn time, operation count (ctor, move, operator, ...) and pretty printing STL containers.
+Utlility classes for measuring executionn time, operation count (ctor, move, operator, ...), pretty printing STL containers and more.

 For pretty printing credits goes to:
 https://louisdx.github.io/cxx-prettyprint/ i simply repackaged into my namespace.